Discussion Meet Contest

 - Contestants may not be currently enrolled in any undergraduate courses at the time of the state or national contests.

-- The state winner will be recognized at the 2025 MOFB Annual Meeting and will receive a cash award and a trip to the American Farm Bureau Annual Meeting in Anaheim, California, in January 2026, where they will represent Missouri in the national contest.
+- The state winner will be recognized at the 2025 MOFB Annual Meeting and will receive a cash award and a trip to the American Farm Bureau Annual Meeting in Charlotte, North Carolina, in January 2027, where they will represent Missouri in the national contest.

 - Contestants are not eligible to compete in the Collegiate Farm Bureau Discussion Meet once they have competed at the YF&R level.